Mammoth Resources (CVE:MTH) Stock Price Down 36.4% – Should You Sell?

 Mammoth Resources Corp.
-(CVE:MTH – Get Free Report)’s stock price dropped 36.4% on Monday .
-The stock traded as low as C$0.04 and last traded at C$0.04.
-Approximately 203,000 shares changed hands during mid-day trading, an increase of 80% from the average daily volume of 112,708 shares.
+(CVE:MTH – Get Free Report) shares traded down 36.4% during trading on Tuesday .
+The company traded as low as C$0.04 and last traded at C$0.04.
+203,000 shares were traded during mid-day trading, an increase of 80% from the average session volume of 112,708 shares.
 The stock had previously closed at C$0.06.

 Mammoth Resources Company Profile